4 min read

 The Materials:

 Premium abrasive cloth for quick, controlled and cool sanding of the weld.
-A strong and extra flexible polycotton backing on the abrasive cloth is completed with a top coat of grinding aids to ensure a cool cut and long life.
+A strong and extra flexible polycotton backing on the abrasive cloth.
+Plus a top coat of grinding aids to ensure a cool cut and long life.

 The interleaved surface conditioning flaps ensure an even finish even at low pressure.
-This combination gives the RCD a rapid and even grinding capacity with an amazing finish without creating flat spots on the tube.
+This combination gives the RCD a rapid and even grinding capacity with an amazing finish.
+The result, no flat spots on the tube and a fantastic finish.

 Ideally to be used with: